-It may come along totally unexpectedly, so a cat that has always had impeccable litter box manners may suddenly start urinating or pooping on the bed or on the floor or on the sofa or somewhere else that is undesirable.
+Some kitty sleuth work may be required to work out why a cat that has always had impeccable litter box manners suddenly starts urinating or pooping on the bed or on the floor or on the sofa or somewhere else that is undesirable.

 This is also not confined to older cats as this behavior can also develop in young cats and male or female.
 It can be a different issue in senior cats relating to medical issues or dementia.

 The first and most obvious thing to do is visit the vet to see if there is a medical problem.
 This may seem unnecessary to some however it will rule out medical issues.
 If there are medical issues you can deal with them before they potentially become worse.

 Medical issues may include a urinary tract infection, bladder inflammation, urinary stones and more.
 These are all issues that will need to be dealt with by the vet.